WHERE TO GO IN BOSNIA-HERZEGOVINA IN 1-10 DAYS

 Food in Bosnia-Herzegovina

-Food in Bosnia is influenced by Turkey but you will also find a lot of pizza and pasta dishes.
-It is based strongly on meat – vegetarians or vegans might struggle (I did, but at the end, I still found enough to eat and actually, unfortunately, did not even loose weight).
+Turkey influences food in Bosnia, but you will also find a lot of pizza and pasta dishes.
+It is based strongly on meat – vegetarians or vegans might struggle (I did, but in the end, I still found enough to eat and actually, unfortunately, did not even lose weight).

 Water: You can drink tap water – at least, I did – but double-check with your host about the water in your area.